 This policy and information report will be reviewed by the SENDCo annually.
 It will also be updated if any changes to the information are made during the year.

 It will be approved by the governing board.

 7. Links with other policies and documents

 This policy links to our policies on:

 - Accessibility plan

-- Attendance policy

 - Behaviour

-- Complaints policy

 - Equality information and objectives

 - Supporting pupils with medical conditions

 - Safeguarding